decred/politeiagui/src/assets/copies/about-politeia.md

 ## About Decred

-Decred is money evolved.
-It is secure, adaptable, and sustainable.
-Decred is governed and controlled by the Decred stakeholders, making it the world's first cryptocurrency DAO.
+Decred is a blockchain-based cryptocurrency with a strong focus on community input, open governance, and sustainable funding for development.

 ## About Politeia

 Politeia is Decred's proposal system.
-It is used to request funding from the Decred treasury.
+It's used to request funding from the Decred treasury.
 Anyone can submit a proposal to Politeia and the Decred stakeholders will vote on whether to fund or reject the proposal.